TylerMclaughlin/jax_tensor_puzzles/README.md

 [JAX](https://jax.readthedocs.io/en/latest/index.html) is Google's Python array library for GPU computing and autodifferentiation.
 JAX NumPy (`jax.numpy`) is a drop-in replacement for NumPy.
 The major reason to use `jnp` is that it runs matrix computations on GPUs or TPUs automatically, *and* supports the GPU on Apple Silicon with [JAX Metal](https://developer.apple.com/metal/jax/).
 A nice bonus is that it can compute gradients on almost everything, should you need to do this for machine learning or physics projects.

 Can Sasha's PyTorch Tensor Puzzles be solved in JAX NumPy?
-Are there any differences?
+Are there any major differences?
 I'm guessing not, but let's see if that's true.

 ## Puzzle Intro